valeryan/vscode-phpcbf/README.md

 ## Acknowledgements

 This extension is based off of the `phpcs` extension created by [Ioannis Kappas](https://github.com/ikappas/vscode-phpcs/) and the existing `phpcbf` extension by [Per Søderlind](https://github.com/soderlind/vscode-phpcbf/).
-It uses some portions of both extensions to provide the `phpcbf` functionality.
+It uses some portions of both extensions to provide the `phpcbf` functionality with auto config search.

 ## Contributing and Licensing

 The project is hosted on [GitHub](https://github.com/valeryan/vscode-phpcbf) where you can [report issues](https://github.com/valeryan/vscode-phpcbf/issues), fork the project and submit pull requests.
+See the [development guide](https://github.com/valeryan/vscode-phpcbf/blob/master/DEVELOPMENT.md) for details.

 The project is available under [MIT license](https://github.com/valeryan/vscode-phpcbf/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.